cogdog/wp-posted-today/README.md

 * v0.2 Adjusted the sentence announcing the number of posts to be grammatically correct for a result of 1
 * v0.3 Refined call to get current year in loop
 * v0.4 Date fixes, html cleanup, output set for langauage translation
+* v0.5 Debugged for not showing the count